 While the temperatures in Southeast Alaska stay fairly moderate, the average amount of rainfall days is in excess of 230 days per year.
-A small umbrella can be your best friend.
+A small folding, windproof umbrella can be your best friend.

 On the other hand, rain in Alaska comes with wind.
 Horizontal rain is common and can quickly turn your umbrella inside out.
-That said, when there’s a constant drizzle, a small umbrella comes in handy.
-So pack those waterproof rain pants and jacket.
+That said, when there’s a constant drizzle, a small umbrella like this one comes in handy.
+And pack those waterproof rain pants and jacket if it’s windy.

 For me for Alaska, a regular backpack to haul on a day trip is too heavy and bulky.
-I bought two of these Bago daypacks…one in hot pink for the Caribbean and a black and grey one for Alaska.
+I bought two of these Bago Daypacks…one in hot pink for the Caribbean and a black and grey one for Alaska.
 It folds up into itself for packing.

 Whether or not your Alaska cruise begins or ends in San Francisco or Seattle, you’re going to need a passport if you want to leave the ship for a tour in Vancouver or Victoria, British Columbia, CA, usually a required service call when there’s not a pandemic.